amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-01.md

 Here we are adding a `RenderingBundle`.
 Bundles are essentially sets of systems preconfigured to work together, so you don't have to write them all down one by one.

-> **Note:** We will cover systems and bundles in more details later, for now, think of the
+> **Note:** We will cover systems and bundles in more detail later.
+For now, think of a bundle
-> bundle as a group of functionality that together provides a certain feature to the engine.
+> as a collection of systems that, in combination, will provide a certain feature to the engine.
 > You will surely be writing your own bundles for your own game's features soon.

-The `RenderingBundle` is actually a bit special, as it doesn't really do anything on its own, but relies on it's own plugin system to define what should be rendered and how.
-We have to use `with_plugin` method to tell it that we want `RenderToWindow` and `RenderFlat2D` plugins.
+The `RenderingBundle` has a difference to most other bundles: It doesn't really do much by itself.
+Instead, it relies on its own plugin system to define what should be rendered and how.
+We use the `with_plugin` method to tell it that we want to add the `RenderToWindow` and `RenderFlat2D` plugins.
-Those plugins will equip our renderer with ability to open a window and draw 2D sprites on it.
+Those plugins will equip our renderer with the ability to open a window and draw sprites to it.

 In this configuration, our window will have a black background.
 If you want to use a different color, you can tweak the RGBA values inside `with_clear`.
 Values range from `0.0` to `1.0`, to get that cool green color you can try `[0.00196, 0.23726, 0.21765, 1.0]`.

-> **Note:** This setup code is using amethyst's `RenderPlugin` trait based system that
+> **Note:** This setup code is using Amethyst's `RenderPlugin` trait based system that
 > uses `rendy` crate to define the rendering.
 If you plan to go beyond the rendering
-> building blocks that amethyst provides out of the box, you can read about
+> building blocks that Amethyst provides out of the box, you can read about
 > render graph in the [rendy graph docs][graph].

 Success!
 Now we can compile and run this code with `cargo run` and